BRIEF SUMMARY AND INTRODUCTION: Until just a few

 without need to obtain a new Federal Employer Identification

-register the partnership as an LLP, however, where state law
+register the partnership as an LLP, where state law permits,

-permits, and where the liability protection that is offered
+and where the liability protection that is offered by an LLP

-by an LLP is comparable to that of an LLC.
+is comparable to that of an LLC.
+(In our state editions of the

 Be aware that, if an LLC is treated as a partnership,